How to Access Property Records in Delaware

 Before buying property in Delaware, you should learn as much as possible about it.
 Property records can provide information about a specific property, such as its value, taxes, insurance, and other details, that can help you make an informed decision.

-When selling property, you must disclose any material defects about the house that you are aware of.
+When selling property in Delaware, you must disclose any material defects about the house that you are aware of.
 For example, if the roof is falling apart or the leach field is failing, you must tell any potential buyers.
 You can use property records to fill in any blanks for things you don't know about.

 If you borrow money from a bank to buy the house, they will require that you purchase title insurance to protect them and you from any legal claims on the property after the sale.
 Your title company or attorney will perform a property title search to look for any issues before closing.